-First and foremost, as an aspiring student you must go through the rules and regulations for Germany student visa and immigration.
+First and foremost, as an aspiring student, you must go through the rules and regulations for Germany student visa and immigration.
 The basic rule in Germany is that on the completion of the degree course, the residence permit automatically gets expired.
-So wisest decision for you would be to apply for the extension of the valid residence permit through the visa office or other valid means before its expiry.
-With this extended permit you are now entitled to explore the plethora of opportunities this country offer to you.
+So the wisest decision for you would be to apply for the extension of the valid residence permit through the visa office or other valid means before its expiry.
+With this extended permit, you are now entitled to explore the plethora of opportunities this country offer to you.

 As soon as you are done with acquiring a degree, chances are greater that you won’t be able to find a job immediately afterwards.
-Germany provides you with a permission to stay up to a period of 18 months.
+Germany provides you with permission to stay up to a period of 18 months.
 During this period your sole aim should be to find a job.
 Now students who are already employed during their study course must not follow this particular step since they are not falling under this domain.
-During the search process it is advisable that you take the necessary help from your institute.
+During the search process, it is advisable that you take the necessary help from your institute.
 Here most of the universities in germany are having dedicated career counselling service that might guide you in the rightest way.
 Besides, keeping in touch with your professors, approaching different employment organizations against a nominal charge can fasten this search.

 Residence permit for permanent employees

 Similar to other countries, few professions are in great demand than others in Germany.
 The most demanding professions in Germany include the field of Engineering, medicine, Technology, specifically IT and science experts.
-Germany place a lot of value on the people having vocational qualifications too.
+Germany places a lot of value on the people having vocational qualifications too.